iistickboy/NaNoGenMo2019/README.md

 The writing prompts were written by a fined-tuned GPT-2 language model I named “Jane Doe” after a character in one of the generated texts.
 The writing prompt responses were written by a fine-tuned GPT-2 language model I named “Mr. Output” after a character in another one of the generated texts.

-I loved every minute of this coding and reading experience.
-If you enjoy these stories, email me your address at jasonboog@gmail.com and I’ll snail mail you a handwritten copy of one of these stories in zine format.

 MY STEPS

 I created a dataset of writing prompts.